-If your scalp itches and flakes, your doctor can tell if it’s just dandruff or a more serious problem like psoriasis, a disease that causes red, scaly patches on your skin.
+If your scalp itches and flakes, your doctor can tell if it’s dandruff or a more serious problem like psoriasis, a disease that causes red, scaly patches on your skin.
+While there are several reasons you may have a flaky scalp, psoriasis will look slightly different than regular dandruff.
 Once you have the right diagnosis, you can treat the cause and get some relief.

 What Is Dandruff?

 Dandruff is a common skin problem.
 You may notice flakes that fall off your scalp and cling to your hair or land on your clothing.
 Your scalp may itch, too.

 - Seborrheic dermatitis: This is oily, itchy, irritated skin that flakes off of your scalp.
 It also can happen with your eyebrows, groin, or chest hair.

 - Contact dermatitis: Hair care products like shampoo, gel, or dye can irritate your scalp and cause redness, itchiness, and flakes.

 - A fungus called malassezia is a yeast that thrives on the oil on your scalp.